Problem 1: It’s very hard to score A for H2 BIO

 I am fortunate enough to meet other JC students in your H2 BIO tuition.
 They are friendly and even willing to share their notes with me.

-I use your Anki cards to help memorize concepts as well as having my notes wherever I go.
+I use your memory cards to help memorize concepts as well as having my notes wherever I go.
 Even squeezing revision in public transport as I travel between school, tuition, clinical attachment and home.

 Furthermore, I also set aside time time for exercise and rest following your guidelines.
 This is so that I am at my biological peak.
 Which allows me to be more productive during my study sessions.